tinalatif/minervahacker/README.md

 This script will regularly check your trasncript for changes and notify you via growlnotify if any new grades have been updated.

 #### AutoRegister
-Given a list of CRNs (course registration numbers), this script will attempt to register the user repeatedly until successful (thereby avoiding the need to constantly check to see if a spot has opened up in a course).
+Coming soon.
+Given a list of CRNs (course registration numbers), this script will attempt to register the user until successful (thereby avoiding the need to constantly check to see if a spot has opened up in a course).
 Upon success, it will notify the user via growlnotify.
-It also saves the username (not password) and CRN selection of the last user for convenience.

 ## Dependencies